jcollard/ChessAppDevlog/README.md

    another pawn that passed it under *SOME* circumstances: [Full Rules at Chess.com](https://www.chess.com/terms/en-passant)

-Lucky for me, **u/RayanWIP** didn't implement 4 or 5 so I can "safely" ignore them in my refactor.
+Lucky for me, **u/RayanWIP** didn't implement 4 or 5 so I "safely" ignored them in my refactor.

 ```csharp